-Fashion Designer Salary, Career Forecast, Trends, and Training
+Fashion Designer Salary, Career Forecast and Trends

-Fashion Designer Salary: 2009 Quick Facts
+Fashion Designer Salary: Quick Facts

 The following geographical data about fashion designers is also available through the BLS: